 It is important to realize that the strength of the gain-narrowing effect depends not only on the gain bandwidth of the amplifier medium, but also on the magnitude of the gain.
 For that reason, the importance of gain narrowing increases, e.g. in a mode-locked laser, as the resonator losses (which have to be balanced by gain) are increased.
 This explains why the shortest pulses from a certain type of laser are often achieved using an output coupler with small transmission, even though this tends to compromise the power efficiency and thus the achieved output power.

-See also: gain, gain bandwidth, bandwidth, mode locking, mode-locked lasers, Kuizenga–Siegman theory, amplifiers, regenerative amplifiers, pulse duration
+See also: gain, gain bandwidth, bandwidth, mode locking, mode-locked lasers, Kuizenga–Siegman theory, optical amplifiers, regenerative amplifiers, pulse duration

 and other articles in the categories lasers, optical amplifiers, physical foundations